Kunsthaus Graz – The Friendly Alien by Peter Cook & Colin Fournier

 The BIX Media facade at night, photo Universalmuseum Joanneum/N. Lackner

-930 circular fluorescent 40 W lamps are integrated into the 900 sqm external skin, through them They make it possible to regulate the brightness of the envelope.
+930 circular fluorescent 40 W lamps, integrated into the 900 sqm external skin, make it possible to regulate the envelope brightness.
 Every circular light can be assimilated to a single large pixel, controlled by a central computer.
-Through this system, it is possible to generate images or even low-definition videos, that can be seen from a long distance, thus transforming the Kunsthaus blue bubble volume into a low-resolution mega screen.
+Through this system, it is possible to generate images or even low-definition videos that can be seen from a long distance, thus transforming the Kunsthaus blue bubble volume into a low-resolution mega screen.

 Kunsthaus.
 Space 01.
 Photo: Universalmuseum Joanneum, Nicolas Lackner